MC-CPO: Mastery-Conditioned Constrained Policy Optimization for Pedagogically Safe Intelligent Tutoring Systems: Experiments

 \subsection{Mastery Estimation Robustness}

-To test the Mastery Observability limitation (Section~\ref{sec:problem_setup}), we inject Gaussian noise $\sigma \in \{0.0, 0.05, 0.1, 0.2\}$ onto the mastery vector $K_t$ at inference time only; training is unchanged.
-Table~\ref{tab:noise} reports MC-CPO performance across 10 seeds.

-MC-CPO degrades gracefully: return drops less than $0.4\%$ at $\sigma=0.2$ relative to the clean baseline, and constraint satisfaction holds at 100\% across all noise levels.
-This indicates that the structural masking mechanism is robust to moderate estimation error without retraining.
-To contextualise these noise levels, BKT parameter estimation error in practice has been reported in the range of 0.05--0.15 in mastery probability units~\cite{CorbettAnderson1994BKT}, suggesting that $\sigma = 0.1$ represents a realistic perturbation magnitude.
-The robustness of constraint satisfaction at this level may provide some practical assurance for deployment under estimated mastery, though validation on real student data remains necessary before deployment conclusions can be drawn.
+To test robustness to mastery estimation error, we inject Gaussian noise $\sigma \in \{0.0, 0.05, 0.1, 0.2\}$ onto $K_t$ at inference time only.
+MC-CPO degrades gracefully: return drops less than $0.4\%$ at $\sigma=0.2$ and constraint satisfaction holds at 100\% across all noise levels (full results in Supplementary Appendix~C).
+BKT estimation error in practice falls in the range 0.05--0.15~\cite{CorbettAnderson1994BKT}, suggesting $\sigma=0.1$ is a realistic perturbation; robustness at this level provides practical assurance for deployment under estimated mastery.